JimHotchkiss/orsupport/README.md

   *we added validations to the Issue model, then we put in an if-statement in the issues-controller and now we are going to add some error messages to the issue-form*

     ~ Validations are working with the exception of the checkboxes.
     *Perhaps, I can write a method, in the Issue model, where I use params[:issue][:category_ids].empty? to write a method that I can then call in my validation of the checkboxes. *

+    validate :category_cannont_be_blank

+    def category_cannont_be_blank

+      if category_ids.empty?
+        errors.add(:category_ids, "One of the Checkboxes must be accpeted") end
+    end